bitovi/canui/index.md

 [TableScroll](http://donejs.com/docs.html#!canui.) makes a table scrollable while keeping headers and footers fixed.
 This is useful for making grid like widgets.

-To make a table scrollable class:
+To make a table scrollable call:

 {% highlight javascript %}
 $('table').tableScroll();